 All school staff, governors and volunteers have to have Disclosure and Barring Service checks.
 A record called the Single Central Record records all these as well as other safeguarding and identity checks.
 It also lists date of training attended.

-Northamptonshire Safeguarding Children Board (NSCB) is a statutory board which was set up as part of the Children Act 2004.
-NSCB ensures that all organisations that work with children work together to keep children and young people safe from harm.
-NSCB undertakes this role through providing training, the development of policies and procedures and awareness raising.
-Further information about the Board can be found here.
+Northamptonshire Safeguarding Children Partnership (NSCP) is a statutory partnership which was set up as a requirement of the Children and Social Work Act 2017.
+NSCP ensures that all organisations that work with children work together to keep children and young people safe from harm.
+NSCP undertakes this role through providing training, the development of policies and procedures and awareness raising.
+Further information about the Partnership can be found here.

 provides lots of useful information to help keep your child safe online, about spotting the signs and dealing with exploitation.
 There are different areas of the website for parents and for children.

 Keeping your child safe online – a checklist for parents and carers (CEOP).
-Please click on link below.
+Please see leaflet below.